 For prolific blooms, plant in full sun; in the South and Southwest, a little afternoon shade helps flowers last longer.
 Picking the flowers encourages a second round of blooms.
 For best results, start with strong, vigorous young bee balm plants from Bonnie Plants®, the company that has been helping home gardeners find success for over a century.

 Space plants 18 to 24 inches apart in rich, well-drained soil with a pH from 6.0 to 6.7.
 Improve your native soil by mixing in a few inches of compost or aged compost-enriched Miracle-Gro® Performance Organics® All Purpose In-Ground Soil before planting.
 In addition to starting with great soil, you’ll want to feed your bee balm to produce excellent growth.
-Apply a liquid fertilizer, such as Miracle-Gro® Performance Organics® All Purpose Plant Nutrition, every week or two throughout the growing season to feed the soil as well as your plants.
+Apply a liquid fertilizer, such as Miracle-Gro® Performance Organics® Edibles Plant Nutrition, every week throughout the growing season to feed the soil as well as your plants.

 Although it will tolerate drought, bee balm will do much better if it gets adequate moisture; however, protect it from poor drainage, especially in winter.
 Water when leaves wilt in dry weather.
 Mulch in the spring.